Pete Donaldson: Career

 Donaldson moved to London in 2003 after studying Multimedia Media Design at University.
 After working as a graphic designer for three years, he gained work experience, and in turn full employment, on The Lauren Laverne Breakfast Show in 2006.
 He later worked as co-presenter of the Alex Zane Breakfast Show - also on Xfm.
 As a radio producer, Donaldson produced shows for the likes of Adam and Joe and Danny Wallace.

-In 2009 Donaldson could be found presenting solo on Early Breakfast on Xfm from 1am-11pm Monday–Sunday.
+In 2009 Donaldson could be found presenting solo on Early Breakfast on Xfm.
 He also moved from being a producer on the Football Ramble podcast to a full-time host, something he continues today.

 Donaldson later hosted the evening show of Absolute Radio, the Rock and Roll Football Matchday Warmup, as well as covering red carpet events and interviewing bands at sessions and festivals for the station.
-In March 2018, it was revealed that Donaldson would replace Dave Berry as the presenter of Absolute Radio's Badminton Show (due to Berry replacing Christian O'Connell as the presenter of Absolute Radio's Handball Show.)
+In March 2018, it was revealed that Donaldson would replace Dave Berry as the presenter of Absolute Radio's Hometime Show (due to Berry replacing Christian O'Connell as the presenter of Absolute Radio's Breakfast Show.)

 On 12 December 2019, Donaldson announced he would be leaving Absolute Radio after nine years.
+In May 2026, Donaldson announced he would return to Absolute Radio, this time as the presenter of Absolute's new Knurr and Spell show.

 He also voiced the character Jerry Brockhaus in the 2008 video game Zak McKracken: Between Time and Space and characters in The Journey Down Part 2.